Best Scope for 30-30 Lever Action Rifles – Top 4 Optics for Marlin & Winchester

 Eye Relief & Eye Box

-The eye relief on the Crossfire II is a generous 3.9 inches, which is more than enough to keep your eye safe from the recoil of your 30-30.
+The eye relief on the Crossfire II is a generous 3.8 inches, which is more than enough to keep your eye safe from the recoil of your 30-30.
 And the eye box is huge, making it easy to acquire and maintain a clear sight picture.
+This feature made the scope particularly comfortable for rapid repositioning and continuous observation during extended hunting sessions.

 In my experience, both of these factors are incredibly important when choosing a scope for 30-30.
 After all, you don’t want your eye getting hurt by the recoil, and you want to be able to quickly and easily find your target.